What do you need help with?

 What is the Final Reserve?▾

-The system stores a cut of VIG awarded to insurers as final reserves.
-VIG final reserves are used to rebalance the system if at any time the insurance pool is depleted.
+The system automatically stores a portion of VIG insurer rewards to build up a Final Reserve.
+The VIG Final Reserve is used independently by the Smart Contract to rebalance the system if at any time the insurance pool is depleted.
+Nobody has control over the Final Reserve, only the decentralized Protocol and Smart Contract itself.

 What is the cost to use VIGOR?▾